thechargedneutron/GSoC-Codes/README.md

 (DEMO)

 ### Geometry Shader - 1D rendering of extended lines (_Geo-Shader-Working-Example.py_)
 Geometry Shader was given due importance in this project.
 This example was the first working example produced.
-This just amplifies one vertex to 5 vertex and joins them to form a wired frame of the polygon.
+This just amplifies one vertex to 10 vertices and joins them to form a wired frame of the polygon.
 The Geometry Shader code is injected by using the method `SetGeometryShaderCode`.
 The demo  is shown below:

 (DEMO)